nwaniek/amira_blender_rendering/docs/using.rst

 =========

 ABR was developed to be used in headless fashion to render datasets from pre-defined blender files.
 For this, we provide the single (command line) entry point ``abrgen``, to which a user has to pass a configuration file (see Configuration :doc:`configs/overview`) and possibly other command line arguments, and which will then invoke blender in the correct manner.

+We also provide a GUI Add-On for blender to ease development and debugging of scenes and backend scripts.
+The documentation for this Add-On can be found at :doc:`abr_gui.rst`.

 Using ABR with installation
 ---------------------------